bitwarden/sdk/languages/go/INSTRUCTIONS.md

 # Instructions

 This guide is for developers who want to use the Bitwarden Go SDK module in their own Go projects.

-The Bitwarden SDK is written in Rust, and we utilize FFI via [cgo](https://pkg.go.dev/cmd/cgo).
-We currently support static linking the Bitwarden Go module on Linux (x86-64 & arm64), Mac (x86-64 & arm64), and Windows (x86-64).

-Please see the main [README](./README.md) and [example](./example/example.go) for examples.
+Please see the main [README](./README.md) and [example.go](./example/example.go) file for examples.

+## Supported Targets

+The Bitwarden Go SDK module utilizes FFI calls to the Bitwarden Rust SDK via [cgo](https://pkg.go.dev/cmd/cgo).
+The module supports the following statically linked targets:

+- Linux `x86-64` & `arm64`
+- macOS `x86-64` & `arm64`
+- Windows `x86-64`

 ## Linux